anvaka/graph-to-vector-field/README.md

 ![example](https://gist.githubusercontent.com/anvaka/ebc18e3ffe05b0709a7ae933261fa2e9/raw/239bc655a1269884d271a9418af0d7bd95b906ec/miserables.png)

-## Visualizing texture as vector field
+## Visualizing textures as a vector field

-Let's use this texture in the [field play](https://anvaka.github.io/fieldplay/?).
+Let's use our texture in the [field play](https://anvaka.github.io/fieldplay/?).

-You will need to enable a secret UI component, by adding `?showBindings=1` to the query string.
-Or simply [click here](anvaka.github.io/fieldplay/?showBindings=1)
+You will need to enable a secret UI component, by adding `?showBindings=1` to the query string (or simply [click here](anvaka.github.io/fieldplay/?showBindings=1) ).

 The `showBindings` is an experimental feature ([discussed here](https://www.reddit.com/r/fieldplay/comments/7jenqz/image_binding_seeking_for_early_feedback/) ).
 It will enable you to add an image, and use it from the vector field code.

 ![demo](https://i.imgur.com/A2PkoOK.png)

 Now we need an http server with enabled CORS headers.
-For you convenience, I already included an http-server into this module.
-Type in a new terminal window:
+For you convenience, I already included `http-server` into this module.
+Just type in the new terminal window:

 ``` sh
 npm start